emarcey/cicerone/glossary/breweries.clean.md

 # Achel
 -  former Trappist brewery in Belgium at Saint Benedictus Abbey, lost designation in 2021, see [Trappist Breweries](obsidian://open?vault=cicerone&file=modules%2Fbelgian%2F12__trappist_breweries)

+# Anchor Brewing Company
+-  San Francisco brewing company known for their 1971 Anchor Steam beer, which is the template for California Commons
+-  Has trademark on the "steam beer" phrase, so California Common has become the popular name
+-  founded in 1896
+-  in 1965, Fritz Maytag acquired the Anchor Brewing company from the verge of bankruptcy
 -  **Anheuser-Busch InBev** (A-B InBev):  American brewery founded in the mid-1852 by Adolphus Busch and brewmaster Irwin Sprule
 -  largest brewery group in the world, with approximately 25% of global market share
 -  History: